 C.Fn II: Autofocus 9.

-Keeping this setting on 0 as I do means that I select the different focus groupings (Single Pt AF and AF Zone in my case), using the AF area selection button, located just to the side of the shutter release.
-First I must press the button on the top right of the camera back, with an AF grid above it (and the blue magnifier below), to activate the AF area select button.
+Keeping this setting on 0 as I do means that I can directly select the different focus groupings (Single Pt AF and AF Zone in my case), using the AF Area button located just to the side of the shutter release.

 C:Fn II: Autofocus 10